Thursday, 11 November 2021

 How Shall I Get Elephants To Stay?

-I’ve made an audio version of my book of dreams.
-This is an experimental album of narrated dream stories set to atmospheric musical scores.
-I would like to share with you my perceptions.
-Or rather, how I have listened to my soul speaking to me in the language of dreams.
+I’ve created an audio version of my book of dreams—an experimental album of narrated dream stories set to atmospheric musical scores.
+I would like to share with you my perceptions—or rather, how I have listened to my soul speaking to me in the language of dreams.

-I am joined in these recordings by the voices of my creative allies, who have brought these texts to life in ways I could not have imagined.
-I’m full of gratitude for their spirited, thoughtful and compassionate readings.
+In these recordings, I am joined by the voices of my creative allies, who have brought these texts to life in ways I could never have imagined.
+I am deeply grateful for their spirited, thoughtful, and compassionate readings.

-During sleep the body and mind repairs itself in order to thrive.
-It is a time for restoration where essential truths are revealed in the realm of dreams, engaging with all the senses.
-In dreams, perception of time and space defies scientific laws.
-There are no rules in these surreal vistas, only an invitation to explore, untethered, and learn the true nature of our fears and desires.
+During sleep, the body and mind repair themselves in order to thrive.
+It is a time of restoration, where essential truths are revealed in the realm of dreams, engaging all the senses.
+In dreams, the perception of time and space defies scientific laws.
+There are no rules in these surreal vistas, only an invitation to explore, untethered, and to uncover the true nature of our fears and desires.

-Throughout history a reverence for the power and meaning of dreams has shaped civilisations.
-They provide us with a potent awareness of ourselves and our bearing in the world.
+Throughout history, a reverence for the power and meaning of dreams has shaped civilisations.
+Dreams provide us with a potent awareness of ourselves and our place in the world.

 We sleep.
 We dream.